Residents urged to prepare as New York City faces a weekend snowstorm with potential travel disruptions and cold temperatures

 Post-Storm Outlook

 Following the snowstorm, the city anticipates continued low temperatures and icy conditions, emphasizing the importance of caution in travel and outdoor activity.
-Residents are urged to follow official weather updates and advisories to remain safe during the winter event.
+Cleanup and restoration efforts are expected to continue into the following week, with snow removal and de-icing operations prioritized in high-traffic areas.

 Community Support